libxsmm/libxsmm/samples/deeplearning/conv1dopti_layer/README.md

 - Similarly, apply the nonlinearity (Ex.
 ReLU) separately.

 To run code in BFloat16, set enable_BF16 flag to True.
-BFloat16 code runs only when both the number of filters and input channels to the layer are even number.
+BFloat16 code runs only when the parameters of Input width, number of filters and input channels to the layer are even number.
-Ex. -  Filters = 16, Channels = 16, enable_BF16 = True  ------ BF16 run
+Ex. -  Filters = 16, Channels = 16, Input width = 60000, enable_BF16 = True  ------ BF16 run
-If either number of filters or channels is odd number then code runs in FP32 format.
+If any of the previous parameter is odd number then code runs in FP32 format.

 Keep batch size as multiple of ununtilized cores (Ex. - 28, 56, 84, 128 .... on a 28 core cascade lake)